Duda (name)

 Duda is a given name and surname.

 In Slavic languages, the surname originates from a colloquial term for someone who plays the bagpipes, rooted in the word "duda", which means bagpipe.
 In Czech, it may also derive from "dudek", the word for a hoopoe bird, while in Hungarian, it comes either from the non-religious given name Duda or is an abbreviated version of Dudás.
+In Polish, the surname has archaic feminine forms: Dudzina (after husband) and Dudzianka (after father).
+These forms are still used colloquially.

-People with the given name
+Given name

 Notable people with the given name include: